How I stumbled on the energy (and ecological) crisis

 After the first energy crisis in 1973, I worried again.
 Growing up in the industrial city of Chicago, it was pretty obvious the whole shebang ran on gas, from the trains that roared by to the endless lines of trucks and cars, and buildings were blackened by coal.
 I think everyone was worried back then.

-So I joined the alternate technology group at the University of Illinois.
+I didn’t think much about energy until the first oil shock hit in 1973, when I was a sophomore in college, and joined an alternate technology group at the University of Illinois.
 We built windmills and electric cars that ran on batteries.
 Well, not me personally, but I cheered the brainy engineers on.
 I did help build a solar collector though.
 We drank a lot of beer, painted the cans black, and voila!
 A primitive solar collector.
 Alternative energy was not only going to be good for the planet, it was going to be a party!

 When the oil shocks came again in 1979, I was too busy with my new career as a programmer at Electronic Data Systems and searching for a single man in San Francisco to think about it much.
 Besides, maybe it would finally force the evil oil companies to stop preventing renewable energy from happening.